mr4tt/zotbot/README.md

 - [These Kids Made Their Influencer Parents Wealthy.
 Will They See a Dime of That Money?](https://www.cosmopolitan.com/lifestyle/a60125272/sharenting-parenting-influencer-cost-children/) - In the unregulated world of vloggers, children are, for the most part, not entitled to a single cent they help earn.
 We spoke to creators—and the child of a mommy blogger—to understand how this unusual family business actually works.

 # wikipedia
+- [Onfim](https://en.wikipedia.org/w/index.php?title=Onfim&oldid=1289845358) - Anthemius (Old Novgorodian: Онѳимє, romanized: Onthime; fl. c.
+1220–60), better known by the modern Russian spelling of his name, Onfim (Russian: Онфим), was a boy who lived in Novgorod (now Veliky Novgorod, Russia) in the 13th century, sometime around 1220 or 1260.
+He left his notes and homework exercises scratched in soft birch bark, which was pre...

 - [List of unusual units of measurement](https://en.wikipedia.org/w/index.php?title=List_of_unusual_units_of_measurement&oldid=1292736290) - An unusual unit of measurement is a unit of measurement that does not form part of a coherent system of measurement, especially because its exact quantity may not be well known or because it may be an inconvenient multiple or fraction of a base unit.
 Many of the unusual units of measurements listed here are colloquial measurements, units devised to ...

 - [Olo (color)](https://en.wikipedia.org/w/index.php?title=Olo_(color)&oldid=1292414039) - Olo is an imaginary color that can be seen by shooting lasers into the retina to isolate the response M cone cells.
 It is impossible to view under normal viewing conditions, due to the overlap between the wavelengths of light which stimulate M cone cells, and those that stimulate S and L cone cells.
 In other words, there is no monochromatic stimulus...